bostonphp/PHP-Beginners-Book/learning_php/learning_php.markdown

 ## strtotime()
 One of my favorite built-in functions of PHP is the [strtotime()](http://us.php.net/manual/en/function.strtotime.php) function.
 It stands for String To Time and will take a human readable date and convert it to a standard format (unix timestamp) that you can further use to process and output date related functions.

+int **strtotime** ( string *$time* [, int *$now* ] )

+This function takes a textual date string and returns an integer, known as a Unix Timestamp which is the number of of seconds since January 1, 1970.
+You don't need to be concerned with what or how Unix Timestamps are calucated, but what you should know that most programming languages including PHP use this format for date related functions.

 For example, let's say that I want to print out a date to my website that is two weeks from now.
 I can use the strtotime() function to convert my date to Unix Timestamp:

 	$futureDate = strtotime('+2 weeks');
 	echo $futureDate; // Outputs 1311433120

-This function takes a textual date string and returns an integer, known as a Unix Timestamp which is the number of of seconds since January 1, 1970.
-You don't need to be concerned with what or how Unix Timestamps are calucated, but what you should know that most programming languages including PHP use this format for date related functions.

 Now that I have the Unix Timestamp of the date I want, I can combine this with another PHP built-in function called [date()](http://us.php.net/manual/en/function.date.php).